-Detention and alternatives to detention in international protection and return procedures Common Template of EMN Study 2020
+Common Template of EMN Study 2020

-National Contribution from [Spain]
+National Contribution from Republic of Bulgaria

 Disclaimer: The following information has been provided primarily for the purpose of contributing to a synthesis report for this EMN study.
 The EMN NCP has provided information that is, to the best of its knowledge, up-to-date, objective and reliable within the context and confines of this study.
 The information may thus not provide a complete description and may not represent the entirety of the official policy of the EMN NCPs' Member State.